A-00768

 Plain Language

-Developers of high-risk AI decision systems must provide deployers and downstream developers with comprehensive documentation covering: foreseeable and harmful uses, training data summaries, known limitations and discrimination risks, purpose and intended benefits, pre-deployment evaluation methodology, data governance measures, intended outputs, discrimination mitigation steps, human monitoring instructions, and any additional documentation needed for compliance.
-This is a deployer-facing documentation obligation — not a public disclosure requirement.
-Trade secrets and security-sensitive information are exempt under § 1551(5).
+Developers must provide downstream deployers and other developers with comprehensive documentation covering: foreseeable and harmful uses; training data summaries; known limitations and discrimination risks; system purpose and intended benefits; pre-deployment evaluation methods for performance and bias; data governance measures; intended outputs; discrimination mitigation measures; usage and monitoring guidance; and any additional documentation reasonably necessary for deployers to understand outputs and monitor discrimination risk.
+Trade secrets and security-sensitive information are exempt from disclosure under § 1551(5).
+This documentation is distinct from the public-facing summary required under § 1551(4) — this obligation runs to downstream business recipients, not the public.

 Statutory Text